 I worked closely with each musician to discover what cd. be done on the instr.
 I was not greatly illuminated by the bassoonist-saxophonist.
 I am sure there are a world [sic] of possibilities there.
 For the purposes of playing the solo think of the ‘motor sounds’ as open-ended, because if I had known of more possible ways of altered tone production I wd have used them.’
 (John Cage to Charles Lipp, 10 September 1978 (source: John Cage Collection)).

-While Forshaw interpreted the instruction to mean a highly distorted multiphonic (link to video: 11:43), Krijn Van Arnhem (the bassoonist in The Barton Workshop plays John Cage (1992)) plays a multiphonic with additional noise created by rapidly moving his tongue, and the bassoonist in John Cage – Sylvano Bussotti (1995), Mauro Castellano, interprets the effect as key rattles.
+While Forshaw interpreted the instruction to mean a highly distorted multiphonic, Krijn Van Arnhem (the bassoonist in The Barton Workshop plays John Cage (1992)) plays a multiphonic with additional noise created by rapidly moving his tongue, and the bassoonist in John Cage – Sylvano Bussotti (1995), Mauro Castellano, interprets the effect as key rattles.

 With thanks to Ian Sapiro for sharing his insights with the research team on the orchestration of Broadway musicals, and Krijn Van Arnhem for his reflections on performing the bassoon part as a member of the Barton Workshop.

-Lipp, Charles, New Compositional Techniques for the Bassoon (unpublished PhD dissertation, University of Illinois at Urbana-Champaign, 1982)
+Charles Lipp, New Compositional Techniques for the Bassoon (unpublished doctoral thesis, University of Illinois at Urbana-Champaign, 1982)

-Rehfeldt, Phillip, New Directions for Clarinet [Revised edition] (Berkeley: University of California Press, 1994 )
+Phillip Rehfeldt, New Directions for Clarinet [Revised edition] (Berkeley, CA: University of California Press, 1994 )

 John Cage – Sylvano Bussotti.
 In A Landscape / Solo for Piano with Bassoon.
 Paolo Carlini, bassoon; Mauro Castellano, piano (Materiali Sonori, 90083, 1995)